 A living will is often paired with a power of attorney for healthcare, in which you name an agent to make healthcare decisions on your behalf.
 Some states have combined these two documents into one called an advanced healthcare directive.

-The law surrounding appropriate use of a living will can be complicated.
+The law surrounding the appropriate use of a living will be complicated.
 In addition, the laws in each state and the facts in each case are unique.
-For more information regard living wills and any of your other estate planning needs, contact the Phoenix estate planning attorneys are here to help.
+For more information regard living wills and any of your other estate planning needs, contact the Phoenix estate planning attorneys who are here to help.
 Our goal is to put your family and your affairs in the best position possible—both during life and in the future.
 Call us today!